-https://studentaid.ed.gov/sa/repayloans/deferment-forbearance.
+https://studentaid.ed.gov/sa/repay- loans/deferment-forbearance.
 If you don't qualify for a deferment, you may be able to qualify for forbearance.
 This allows you to stop making payments, or reduces the size of payments, for up to a year.
 You will still be charged the interest on the debt.
 The lender may grant discretionary forbearance in cases of financial hardship or illness.
-You may receive mandatory forbearance in some situations, including participation in a medical or dental internship or residency program, if you are a member of the National Guard and have been activated by a governor, and if you are seeking teacher loan forgiveness by performing a qualifying teaching service.
+You may receive mandatory forbearance in some situations, including participation in a medical or dental internship or residency program, being a member of the National Guard who has been activated by a governor, and seeking teacher loan forgiveness by performing a qualifying teaching service.